simog-dev/Ready-Whisper/README.md

 python transcribe.py --language en --model turbo
 ```

-Replace **en** with the appropriate language code (e.g., it for Italian) and **turbo** with the desired model (e.g., base, small, medium, large, turbo).
-By default english language and turbo model are selected.
+- Replace **en** with the appropriate language code (e.g., it for Italian) and **turbo** with the desired model (e.g., base, small, medium, large, turbo).
+- By default english language and turbo model are selected.

-Note: If no language is specified, the default language is set to English (en).
-Only medium, large and turbo models support multilingual transcription.
+- **Note**: Only medium, large and turbo models support multilingual transcription.
+For further details please see [Whisper](https://github.com/openai/whisper) repository.

 ## Configuration